microsoft/hlsl-specs/proposals/0014-wave-size-range.md

 Validation should confirm:

-* The tuple that the wave size range tag points to has exactly three elements.
 * Each element in that is a power of two integer between 4 and 128 inclusive.
   The third parameter may also be zero.
 * The minimum wave size is less than the maximum wave size.
-* The preferred wave size lies between the minimum and maximum.
+* The preferred wave size is zero or lies between the minimum and maximum.
+* Where validator version is less than 1.6, fail on shaders that use `WaveSize`.
+* Where validator version is less than 1.8, fail when the `WaveSize` metadata tag has more than one parameter.
+* Where validator version is greater than or equal to 1.8, fail when The tuple that the wave size range tag points to does nto have exactly three elements.

 ### Runtime Additions